 The <foreign-key> has two purposes.
 One for allowing to define foreign-keys in databases that does not support them or does not have them defined in their schema.
-Secondly, to allow defining the name of the resulting properties (many-to-one and one-to-many's).
+Secondly, to allow defining the name of the resulting properties (many-to-one, one-to-one and one-to-many's).